FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Unlike dog nail trimmers, you don’t need to have great aim with a nail grinder

-- Your pet’s nails will probably not crack with a nail grinder—even thicker nails
+- Your pet’s nails will probably not crack with a nail grinder—even thick nails

-- Most dogs enjoy pet nail grinders more than dog nail clippers and traditional nail file
+- Most dogs enjoy getting their nails clipped using grinders more than clippers and traditional nail file

 How To Use An Electric Pet Nail Grinder The Right Way